Published May 21, 2021. Updated May 8, 2023.

 Before listing the property, trying to sell the belongings, or calling local haulers to take them away, make sure you understand and follow the law (and the lease).
 Keep reading to learn four tips for how investors should handle property that renters leave behind in a rental.

 When a renter moves out of your property, they should leave you with a forwarding address and contact information.
 When you discover that they left some items behind after move-out day, use this contact information to reach out and let them know.

-If connecting with the former resident proves futile, there's more you can do to handle discarded items appropriately.
+If connecting with the former resident proves futile, don't start selling items just yet.
+There's more you can do to handle discarded items appropriately.

 2. Check (and Follow) the Lease Agreement